Microsoft drops support for mstshash RDP cookies? (embrace and destroy policy?)

 A couple of customer recently reported that when using RDP cookies, this sometimes resulted in multiple active sessions over several RDP servers as shown below (Notice the user Rob on both TS Servers).

-Where do we start?, well our first thought was to check if there were any issues with the load balancing application or its configuration. we found that everything there looked to be fine except that not every user seemed to be in the stick table and that testing the exact same environment with Windows XP or a Linux client we were unable to replicate the issue.
+Well our first thought was to check if there were any issues with the load balancing application or its configuration. we found that everything there looked to be fine except that not every user seemed to be in the stick table and that testing the exact same environment with Windows XP or a Linux client we were unable to replicate the issue.

 After some research we found the TechNet documentation on the x.224 Connection Request PDU and the following key text.